shakes76/PatternAnalysis-2024/recognition/Classifying the ADNI dataset for Alzheimer's by GFNet - s4743425/README.md

 ```

 -  **--model_path** is to the 'trained_model.pth' file.
--  **--output-dir** is to where you want to store your predictions
+-  **--output-dir** is where you want to store your predictions

 If no arguments are parsed, the model will assume that 'trained_model.pth' is in your source directory and the predicted images will create and save the images in a directory called 'prediction_outputs' in the source directory.

 The predicted images are 4 randomly selected images from the testing directory.

-Here is a example output:
+Here is an example output:

 ![Prediction](assets/prediction_image.png)

 ## Results

-This GFNet model had reached a final accuracy of % 70.63 and test loss of 1.2090 on the ADNI test dataset.
+This GFNet model had reached a final accuracy of % 70.63 and a test loss of 1.2090 on the ADNI test dataset.
 This accuracy was reached after training the model over 300 Epochs which took a total of 10.9 hours on the UQ Rangpur HPC.

 Below are two graphs showing the training and validation loss over the 300 epochs, as well as the validation accuracy.

 ![Train](assets/training_and_validation_losses.png) ![Test](assets/validation_accuracies.png)

-We can see that the validation loss follows quiet closely to the training, only lagging behind by approximately 0.05 at the end of training.
+We can see that the validation loss follows quite closely to the training, only lagging by approximately 0.05 at the end of training.
 The graphs show a fast decrease in the first 50 epochs than followed by a more gradual decrease. further training of the model could have been conducted,
-however during the development of the model, the model showed signs of over fitting and no increase in accuracy was made.
+however, during the development of the model, the model showed signs of overfitting and no increase in accuracy was made.

 Below is the resulting confusion matrix of the testing data:

 ![confusion](assets/confusion_matrix.png)

-The model design used here on the ADNI dataset was chosen following the base of the original GFNet design as well as through trialing a variety of different hyperparameter which resutled in the most success.
+The model design used here on the ADNI dataset was chosen following the base of the original GFNet design as well as through trialling a variety of different hyperparameters which resulted in the most success.

 ```